leah-jala/PP5-PaperDreams7Apr/README.md

 ## Future features
+- I meant to create a view for a customer to delete their profile and forgot about it in spite of having that user story.
 - I would add icons above the Stripe field for the major credit cards accepted for additional confirmation to the customer.
 - Once an item is sold out, I would like it to be automatically taken off the products list and moved to a gallery page where customers can view past works, with search and sorting, in addition to anything current I want to show (like commissioned items that will not be sold).
 Like this, I would have a portfolio page.
 I would also like customers to be able to click through, comment and also add pictures of their artwork as they are displaying it in their homes.
 Also, I would like them to have a link to click to enquire about have a previously sold item made.
 There is a limit to how fast an artist can create work, so the gallery would show a greater body of work and what is possible if the customer is willing to wait.
 - I would like to figure out how to make the site work like some that I have see where you can see how many products are in people's bags, and change my message under the product to only give a quantity when there are only a certain amount left in stock.
 So they could for example see that there are 5 items left and 3 of these are in other customer's bags.